[Editor’s note: “5 Chinese Stocks to Buy When Coronavirus Fears Fade” is regularly updated to include the most relevant information available.]

 Cheap Chinese Stocks to Buy When Coronavirus Fears Fade: Alibaba (BABA)

-The 17% plunge in shares of Chinese tech giant Alibaba is nothing more than a great buying opportunity for a few reasons.
+The 12% drop in shares of Chinese tech giant Alibaba is nothing more than a great buying opportunity for a few reasons.

 First, the company’s e-commerce business was only marginally and temporarily impacted by coronavirus.
 Consumers pulled back on consumer discretionary spend in January and February.
-But, whatever dollars they did spend, were spent online through platforms like Alibaba (because they didn’t want to go out), so Alibaba likely weathered the storm while China was on lock-down.
+But, whatever dollars they did spend, were spent online through platforms like Alibaba (because consumers didn’t want to go out).
+So, Alibaba likely weathered the storm while China was on lock-down.
 Further, China ended its lock-down in March, and retail sales bounced back some.
 This rebound will persist in April and throughout the rest of the year.

 Second, the company’s cloud business actually won in the first quarter, because the coronavirus accelerated demand for cloud computing services as companies and organizations rushed to pivot their workloads and processes into an online environment.

-Third, Alibaba stock — at just 27-times forward earnings for what is an explosive growth narrative — remains one of the most attractively valued growth stocks on the market.
+Third, Alibaba stock — at just 24-times forward earnings for what is an explosive growth narrative — remains one of the most attractively valued growth stocks on the market.

-Net net, Alibaba stock is a long-term winner that showed impressive resiliency during the coronavirus storm.
+Net net, Alibaba stock is a long-term winner that showed impressive resilience during the coronavirus storm.
 Any weakness in shares today, will translate into strength tomorrow.

 Forward Price-Earnings Multiple: N/A

 After all, Nio sells premium electric vehicles.
-Chinese consumers didn’t buy many cars in the first quarter of 2020, let alone many premium electric cars.
+Chinese consumers didn’t buy many cars in the first quarter of 2020, let alone many premium electric ones.

 But, before the outbreak, Chinese consumers were buying a bunch of cars, and they were especially buying a bunch of premium electric vehicles.
 Nio’s delivery trends were on a huge upswing in the back-half of 2019.